Mexico tops 100,000 COVID-19 deaths, 4th country to do so

 López Gónzalez described getting the disease himself.
 Even though he recovered, the fear was crushing.

-Public health outreach worker Dulce María López González - Daniel Alfredo's sister - nursed four members of her family through COVID-19, relying on phone-in advice and medications from a doctor who was nursing his own relatives.
+His sister, public health outreach worker Dulce María López González, nursed four members of her family through COVID-19, relying on phone-in advice and medications from a doctor who was nursing his own relatives.

 Her first brush with the pandemic’s psychological effects were her own fears that her job as a health worker might have exposed her to it.